dialogueone-dev/IT-documentation/Product_documentations/visma_time/Employees/new_employees.md

 ### The New Employee does not have a CPR Number

-If the new employee does not have a CPR number, they must be manually created in Visma Time.
+If the new employee does not have a CPR number, they must be manually created in Intega Time.
 This is done by selecting "Medarbejdere" in the menu and then clicking the blue plus sign in the bottom right corner and filling out the employees' information.

 Once they have received a CPR number and are created in Visma Løn, the following steps should be taken: